 The dllhost.exe file is a Windows system file.
 The program has no visible window.
 It is a Microsoft signed file.
 Therefore the technical security rating is 4% dangerous; however you should also read the user reviews.

 Is dllhost.exe a virus?
 No, it is not.
 The true dllhost.exe file is a safe Microsoft Windows system process, called "COM Surrogate".

-However, writers of malware programs, such as viruses, worms, and trojans deliberately give their processes the same file name to escape detection.
-Viruses with the same file name are such as WORM_INJECT.OB or WORM_VB.IAX (detected by TrendMicro), and W32.SillyFDC or W32.Fontra (detected by Symantec).
+However, writers of malware programs, such as viruses, worms, and Trojans deliberately give their processes the same file name to escape detection.
+Viruses with the same file name are such as WORM_INJECT.OB or WORM_VB.GZP (detected by TrendMicro), and W32.SillyFDC or W32.Fontra (detected by Symantec).

 To ensure that no rogue dllhost.exe is running on your PC, click here to run a Free Malware Scan.

 External information from Paul Collins:

 Important: Some malware disguises itself as dllhost.exe, particularly when not located in the C:\Windows\System32 folder.
 Therefore, you should check the dllhost.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.